 An ingrown toenail occurs when the corner or side of the nail starts to grow into the surrounding flesh.
 The medical term for this is onychocryptosis.
 Ingrown toenails are most often attributed to inherited nail structure, but there are some lifestyle factors that can increase your risk of developing this bothersome condition.

 Ingrown toenails are easy to spot.
 You’ll first notice redness or swelling around the toenail, followed by pain and tenderness along one or both sides of the nail.
-If the Gloved Hands of a Podiatrist Examining an Ingrown Toenailcondition is not treated promptly, there may be signs of infection such as pus or discharge coming from the nail.
+If the condition is not treated promptly, there may be signs of infection such as pus or discharge coming from the nail.

 In a healthy person, ingrown toenails are most likely a temporary inconvenience.
 However, people suffering from diabetes or a condition that causes poor blood flow to the feet are more likely to suffer from complications related to ingrown toenails that do not heal properly.
 In extreme cases, the infection in the toenail can spread to the underlying bone or cause a foot ulcer that leads to tissue death.